izelnakri/riotjs-redux-experiment/README.md

-/dev is the actual development directory
+/frontend is the actual frontend directory

 I did this in RiotJS on purpose to inspire others.
 JS code is very high quality.